gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 Focus on top-flight general-purpose CMSs with first-class Gatsby integrations and popularity among Gatsby users.

-A ["first-class integration"](https://support.gatsbyjs.com/hc/en-us/articles/360052503494-Developing-a-first-class-CMS-integration-for-Gatsby-Cloud) means it supports the main Cloud functionality of Gatsby -- previews and incremental builds and is known to the Gatsby team to be high-quality.
+A ["first-class integration"](https://support.gatsbyjs.com/hc/en-us/articles/360052503494-Developing-a-first-class-CMS-integration-for-Gatsby-Cloud) means it supports the main Cloud functionality of Gatsby — previews and incremental builds and is known to the Gatsby team to be high-quality.
 For popularity, you can see [top integrations listed by monthly downloads](/plugins?=gatsby-source).

 Eight CMSs with first-class integrations used by over 1% of Gatsby users (November 2021):

-- **headless CMSs**: Contentful, DatoCMS, Prismic, Contentstack, Sanity and Strapi
+- **Headless CMSs**: Contentful, DatoCMS, Prismic, Contentstack, Sanity and Strapi
-- **full-stack CMSs**: Drupal and WordPress
+- **Full-stack CMSs**: Drupal and WordPress
-- **e-commerce platform**: Shopify
+- **E-commerce platform**: Shopify

 ### Consider the price point given your budget